WD Blue SN550 1TB Review: Affordable NVMe Performance

 Considering that the cost per GB is about half that of current performance leaders such as the Samsung 980 PRO and the WD Black SN850, there is no question that the WD Blue SN550 offers great value.
 Although some synthetic benchmarks may tell you otherwise, performance in most real-world office or gaming scenarios is a lot greater than the different specifications imply.

 Also, you are essentially getting a PCIe/NVMe drive for just slightly more than the price of an average 2.5″ SATA SSD.
 And thanks to the TLC (triple-level cell) NAND, it’s also noteworthy that the endurance rating is comparable to the high-end alternatives at equivalent capacities.
-This is usually not the case with other cheap options based on less durable QLC (quad-level cell) NAND.
+This is usually not the case with other affordable alternatives based on less durable QLC (quad-level cell) NAND.

 If you are looking for a fast NVMe boot drive within a similar budget, your choices right now are either an entry-level 1TB drive like this one or a high-end 500GB SSD like the Sabrent Rocket Gen4 (PCIe 4.0) or Samsung 970 EVO Plus (PCIe 3.0).
 If you opt for the former, the SN550 looks like one of the best alternatives at this point.